aniket123de/Rangmanch-CreatorHub/README.md

 # 📌 AI-Powered Content Generator

 ## 🚀 Project Overview
 **Creator AI** is an AI-powered content generation application built using **Next.js, React, TailwindCSS, Drizzle ORM, and TypeScript**.
-It leverages **Google Gemini API** to generate high-quality content efficiently.
+It leverages **Groq's Llama 3.1 70B model** to generate high-quality content efficiently.
 The app provides a seamless user experience with a **modern UI and scalable Postgres database** for content storage. **Completely free and open to use - no authentication or subscription required!**

 ## ✨ Features
-- **AI-Powered Content Generation**: Utilizes **Google Gemini API** for generating high-quality content.
+- **AI-Powered Content Generation**: Utilizes **Groq's Llama 3.1 70B model** for generating high-quality content.
 - **Open & Free**: No authentication or subscription required - completely free to use!
 - **Modern UI/UX**: Designed using **TailwindCSS** for a sleek and responsive interface.
 - **Database Management**: Uses **Postgres** with **Drizzle ORM** for structured data handling.